makrai/notes/zhang20-winoWhy-acl.md

   * search engines (Emami+ 2018) to solve the WSC task
   * pretrained language repr models (Kocijan+ 2019; Radford+ 2019; Liu+ 2019)
   * hE, not clear about why they can do better and how to further improve them
-* we present the first deep diagnosis of essential commonsense knowledge for WSC
+* we present the first deep diagnosis of essential commonsense knowl for WSC
   * though SOTA models can achieve about 90% accuracy on the original WSC task, they are still struggling on WinoWhy questions
   * though supervised models can achieve better performance,